 - We are cycling safety focused in order to protect our youth and develop responsible members of the cycling community.

-The program offers learning events to support to support road cycling, track and cyclocross.
+The program offers learning events in a supportive, friendly and fun environment that supports road cycling, track and cyclocross.
 Trying each of these cycling disciplines is encouraged and supported in order to develop an appreciation for the differences and to improve overall bike handling skills.

 Youth Road Cycling

-Throughout the spring and summer, the program takes to the road teaching youth team members the skills to handle a bike, improve fitness and and fund doing so.
+Throughout the spring and summer, the program takes to the road teaching youth team members the skills to handle a bike, improve fitness and have fun doing so.
 Youth have the opportunity to push their limits in supported touring and racing events starting in May and continuing throughout the spring and summer.
-Regular training sessions are held on Wednesday evenings, Saturday mornings, and new for 2018, Sunday mornings..
+Regular training sessions are held on Wednesday evenings, Saturday mornings, and new for 2018, Sunday mornings.

 Athletes are divided into groups based on age and ability, Emphasis is placed on skills and fitness development.